C++ Enums

 Enums are fast to compare because, behind the scenes, they're just stored as integers by default.

-The enum syntax is some compiler magic to let us solve this problem by attaching some semantic meaning to a collection of integers.
+The enum syntax is simply some compiler syntax to let us solve this problem by attaching some semantic meaning to a collection of integers.

 Enums combine the performance of integers with the readability of strings.
 Additionally, they have even more advantages: